DoronBrayer/repo-template/CONTRIBUTING.md

 Author a CONTRIBUTING.md file that fits your projects.
 Check out the models below in "Followup Resources" and incorporate the appropriate "To Include" items above.

 ### 3. Make Supporting Materials
-**Make a LICENSE**: Make a LICENSE.md file that you can reference in your CONTRIBUTING.md file, use the following links to generate and copy the appropriate text:<br/>
+**Make a LICENSE** - Make a LICENSE.md file that you can reference in your CONTRIBUTING.md file, use the following links to generate and copy the appropriate text:<br/>
 [https://creativecommons.org/choose/](http://example.com)<br/>
 [http://choosealicense.com/](http://example.com)